 Many children develop high level skills in music and regularly perform in concerts as part of the choirs, recorder group, Junior band and theatre club.
 Our music competitions and recitals give every child an opportunity to perform, both individually and as part of a group.

 In addition to class music lessons, a large team of peripatetic staff provides individual tuition on a wide range of musical instruments.

 In the Autumn term all Year 3 pupils at Derby High Primary take part in nine sessions, during which they can try a brass, woodwind or string instrument in workshops taught by a specialist music teacher.
 At the end of the programme, called Soundstart, students can then choose which instrument they would like to focus on and from January they are taught in pairs.

-Mr Temple said all the students were enjoying trying out all of the different instruments: “The first session was a concert presentation which gave students the opportunity to meet the workshop leaders and hear all the instruments played by the specialists.
+Soundstart begins with a concert presentation, giving pupils the opportunity to meet the workshop leaders and hear all the instruments played by the specialists.

 Pupils are loaned the instruments free of charge for the entire year.
 This is a great age to be starting an instrument – they are particularly determined to make a sound on every instrument and very enthusiastic.

 The majority of our Year 4 pupils continue to learn the instrument they chose as part of Soundstart in Year 3.